VRINDHAP/stampede_updated/README.md

     Use the web interface to upload media files or start the live webcam analysis.
 Observe the output in your browser and, if running, the data stream in the `predict_stampede.py` terminal.

+#### Optional: Adjusting Density Thresholds

+If you need to fine-tune the sensitivity of the crowd density detection, you can adjust the threshold values directly in the `app.py` file:

+1. Open the `app.py` file in a text editor.
+2. Locate the "Density Analysis Settings" section.
+3. Modify the values for the following constants as needed:

+    ```python
+    HIGH_DENSITY_THRESHOLD = 5
+    CRITICAL_DENSITY_THRESHOLD = 8
+    HIGH_DENSITY_CELL_COUNT_THRESHOLD = 3
+    CRITICAL_DENSITY_CELL_COUNT_THRESHOLD = 2

+    DETECTION_THRESHOLD = 0.02125 # Confidence threshold for YOLO detections
+    ```

+    * `HIGH_DENSITY_THRESHOLD`: The number of persons in a grid cell to be considered high density.
+    * `CRITICAL_DENSITY_THRESHOLD`: The number of persons in a grid cell to be considered critical density.
+    * `HIGH_DENSITY_CELL_COUNT_THRESHOLD`: The number of high-density cells required to trigger a "High Density Warning" status.
+    * `CRITICAL_DENSITY_CELL_COUNT_THRESHOLD`: The number of critical-density cells required to trigger a "CRITICAL RISK" status.

+4. Save the `app.py` file.
+5. Restart the Flask web application (`python app.py`) for the changes to take effect.

 ---